-The government impose a Pigouvian tax on non-compliant vehicles to make the driver suffer more of the cost.
-It often directs the revenue from the tax to ameliorate the external costs.
+The government imposes Pigouvian taxes on non-compliant vehicles to impose a higher cost on the drivers to compensate for the suffering they cause.
+The revenue from the tax is often used to ameliorate the external cost.

-The gasoline tax is Pigouvian.
-It seeks raise the driver's cost to cover the negative externalities created by the automobile.
-In the United States, the federal gas tax is $0.184 per gallon.
-The average of all state taxes is $0.2785 per gallon.
-The revenue go into the federal Highway Trust Fund to pay for roadway maintenance.
-But Congress hasn't increased the tax since 1993.
-As a result, the revenue isn't enough to keep the Highway Trust Fund solvent.
+A gasoline tax is an example of a Pigouvian tax.
+It raises the driver's cost to cover the negative externalities created by driving automobiles.
+In the United States, the federal gas tax was $0.183 per gallon in 2019.
+The average state gas tax was $0.2868 per gallon.
+The revenue goes into the federal Highway Trust Fund to pay for roadway maintenance.

 France levies a Pigouvian noise tax on airplanes at its nine busiest airports.
 It ranges from 2 euros to 35 euros depending on the airport and the weight of the aircraft.
 The government uses the revenue to soundproof houses that are exposed to noise levels beyond 70 decibels.